opnfv/samplevnf/docs/testing/user/userguide/04-running_the_test.rst

 case you run the PROX UI.
 In this automated testing, this will be not be visible.

-The PROX config file is used by the PROX program and defines what PROX will be doing.
+The config_file parameter defines which PROX config file is used by the PROX program and what PROX will be doing.
 For a generator, this will typically be gen.cfg.
-Multiple cfg files exist in the rapid_location_. dest_vm is used by a generator to find out to which VM he needs to send the packets.
-Int e example below, the packets will be sent to TestM2. gencores is a list of cores to be used for the generator tasks.
+Multiple cfg files exist in the rapid_location_.

+The dest_vm parameter is used by a generator to find out to which VM he needs to send the packets.
+In the example below, the packets will be sent to TestM2.

+The gencores parameter defines a list of cores to be used for the generator tasks.
 Note that if you specify more than 1 core, the interface will need to support as many tx queues as there are generator cores.

-The latcores field specifies a list of cores to be used by the latency measurement tasks.
-You need as many rx queueus on the interface as the number of latcores.
-The default value for the bucket_size_exp parameter is 12.
+The latcores parameter specifies a list of cores to be used by the latency measurement tasks.
+You need as many rx queues on the interface as specified in the latcores parameter.

+The default value for the
+bucket_size_exp parameter is 12.
 It is also its minimum value.
 In case most of the latency measurements in the histogram are falling in the last bucket, this number needs to be increased.
 Every time you increase this number by 1, the bucket size for the latency histogram is multiplied by 2.
-There are 128 buckets in the histogram. cores is a parameter that will be used by non-generator configurations that don't need a disctinction between generator and latency cores (e.g. swap.cfg).
+There are 128 buckets in the histogram.

+cores is a parameter that will be used by non-generator configurations that don't need a disctinction between generator and latency cores (e.g. swap.cfg).